glassBead-tc/glassBead-001-atris/README.md

 ## Project Overview

 Atris is an Audius API integration system using LangGraph.js and Next.js.
-It processes natural language queries to interact with the Audius API, focusing on trending tracks, playlists, and user profiles.
+It processes natural language queries to interact with the Audius API, focusing on trending tracks, playlists, genres, and user profiles.

 ## Current Functionality